alainwolf/roll.urown.net/desktop/secrets/gpg.rst

 systems or transferring files.
 All the while your private keys never leave your local machine.

-This is even more usefull if you keep your private keys ona a hardware token (like a :doc:`YubiKey <yubikey/index>` or a smartcard), since you can't plug-in your hardware key in the remote system.
+This is even more useful if you keep your private keys ona a hardware token (like a :doc:`YubiKey <yubikey/index>` or a smartcard), since you can't plug-in your hardware key in the remote system.

 The GnuGP agent can be told to use an additional socket on the local system and forward it to the remote system trough the secure SSH connection.
-On the remore system that socket is then connected to the gpg-agent socket and used by gpg, as if it where a locally running gpg-agent.
+On the remote system that socket is then connected to the gpg-agent socket and used by gpg, as if it where a locally running gpg-agent.